kubernetes-retired/kube-aws/Documentation/kubernetes-on-aws-cloudformation-streaming.md

 2017-07-19 09:09:10.593 +0000 UTC	AWS::CloudFormation::Stack	Nodepoola	UPDATE_IN_PROGRESS	(my-cluster)
 2017-07-19 09:09:16.635 +0000 UTC	AWS::AutoScaling::AutoScalingGroup	Workers	UPDATE_IN_PROGRESS	(my-cluster-Nodepoola-1XBQEN77K5CCE)
 ```
+NOTE: While events are likely to stream in order by timestamp, it is not guaranteed.

 This feature is enabled by default and configurable in cluster.yaml: